 For all information about entry requirements, including our typical offer for single and dual honours courses, required subjects and the number of A levels required, please consult our online prospectus.

 'And' and 'with' degrees

-For detailed information about the different degrees listed on this page please consult the courses for Germanic Studies in the online prospectus
+More information: for detailed information about the different degrees listed on this page please consult the courses for Hispanic Studies in the online prospectus.

 * These are flexible dual programmes

 Degrees in which Spanish forms a major component